-Carlisle Academy is honored to be named a United States Pony Club Riding Center within the Northeast Region.
-Pony Club is one of the leading equestrian organizations in the world and offers the motivated rider access to internationally-recognized mounted and unmounted horsemanship curricula following PC standards of proficiencies.
-Carlisle has two levels of involvement: The Formal Pony Club Program and Curriculum Clubs.
+Carlisle Academy is honored to be named a United States Pony Club Riding Center.
+Pony Club is a leading equestrian organization and offers the motivated rider access to internationally-recognized mounted and unmounted horsemanship curricula following Pony Club standards of proficiencies.

 The Pony Club mission to, “develop character, leadership, confidence and a sense of community in youth through a program that teaches the care of horses and ponies, riding and mounted sports.”
 Core values include:

 - Horsemanship with respect to healthcare, nutrition, stable management, handling and riding a mount safely, correctly and with confidence.

 - Organized teamwork including cooperation, communication, responsibility, leadership, mentoring, teaching and fostering a supportive yet competitive environment.

 - Respect for the horse and self through horsemanship; for land through land conservation; and for others through service and teamwork.